 Before you start all this reading, you may want to get your Romania and Moldova travel itch going by checking out the slide show I posted on the Get Inspired page.

-Also, if you’d like all the info on these pages offline on your mobile device, plus restaurant and nightlife reviews, detailed tourism site and transport information, city maps, lists of free stuff, tons more photos, lore, trivia and GPS location help, my Moldova Travel Guide app for Android and iPhone is the most comprehensive travel app for Moldova anywhere on the market.
+Also, if you’d like all the info on these pages offline on your mobile device, plus restaurant and nightlife reviews, detailed tourism site and transport information, city maps, lists of free stuff, tons more photos, lore, trivia and GPS location help, my Moldova Travel Guide app for Android is the most comprehensive travel app for Moldova anywhere on the market.

 Introduction to Moldova